Emeishan Traps: Formation and development

 The eruptions that produced the Emeishan Traps began 265 million years ago (Ma) or earlier.
 The main eruptive period is between 262 and 261 Ma, and the volcanism activities end 259 Ma.

-In volume, the Emeishan Traps are dwarfed by the massive Siberian Traps, which occurred, in terms of the geological time scale, not long after, at approximately 252 Ma.
+In volume, the Emeishan Traps are dwarfed by the massive Siberian Traps, which occurred not long after, at approximately 252 Ma.
 The Emeishan basalts covers an area of more than 250,000 km2 with thicknesses ranging from several hundred meters up to 5.5 km (the average flood basalt thickness throughout the entire region is estimated to be around 700 m), but the Emeishan traps may have initially covered an area as much as 500,000 km2.
 Thus the entire volume of the Emeishan basalts is estimated to be 300,000 km3.
 Evidence suggests that the initial volcanism of the central Emeishan Traps occurred in a deep submarine environment without any significant prevolcanic uplift.

 The Emeishan Traps are associated with the end-Capitanian mass extinction event, the extinction of animal and plant life that occurred at the end of the Capitanian stage of the Guadalupian epoch of the Permian period.
 Limestone within the traps show the extinction to occur immediately below the first eruptive unit, with the mass extinction marked at the onset of explosive Emeishan volcanism.
 The formation of volcaniclastics suggest violent phreatomagmatic-style eruptions.
 The synchrony between the Emeishan Traps and the end-Guadalupian extinction has been taken to support the argument of Vincent Courtillot and others that volcanism is the main driver of mass extinctions.

+After their emplacement, the Emeishan Traps were eroded and their minerals became encased in coals that formed after their emplacement.